deepakg/deepakg.github.io/_posts/2019-11-01-netflix-shows.markdown

 ### Challenges

 While currently the HTML parsing approach works reasonably well, I am afraid it is too tightly coupled with the current formatting conventions of the page.
-If they were to change the attribute or tags for highlighting shows, or worse, stop highlighting shows altogether this approach will stop working and might need something NLP based.
+If they were to change the attribute or tags for highlighting shows, or worse, stop highlighting shows altogether, this approach will stop working and might need something NLP based.

 ## Conclusion